-Act gives constables power to arrest a person without warrant where the constable has reasonable grounds for suspecting that the person has committed or is committing an offence.
+128. The statutory powers of police constables to detain and question criminal suspects are set out in Part 1 of the 2016 Act.
+Chapter 1 of that Act gives constables power to arrest a person without warrant where the constable has reasonable grounds for suspecting that the person has committed or is committing an offence.
 This power (and other powers in relation to arrested persons) currently extend to children aged eight to 11 (as such children can, at present, commit an offence) but not to children aged under eight (who cannot).

-- 117. Section 34 of that Act empowers constables to question an arrested person in relation to the offence while in police custody and also provides that the person is under no obligation to answer questions.
+129. Section 34 of that Act empowers constables to question an arrested person in relation to the offence while in police custody and also provides that the person is under no obligation to answer questions.
 Arrested persons in police custody also have other rights under that Act, including the right to have intimation sent to another person (sections 38 and 39), a right to be given certain information (section 31) and a right to have a solicitor present (section 32).
-The last two of these rights also apply where a person is suspected of committing an offence but is attending for questioning (at a police station or other place) on a voluntary basis. - 118.
-Police constables have a general ability to engage with members of the public on the basis of consent.
+The last two of these rights also apply where a person is suspected of committing an offence but is attending for questioning (at a police station or other place) on a voluntary basis.

+130. Police constables have a general ability to engage with members of the public on the basis of consent.
 As noted above, even where a person is suspected of committing an offence, the person may attend for interview voluntarily rather than being arrested.
 Where a child aged eight to 11 is suspected of committing an offence and is interviewed voluntarily, the rights conferred by sections 31 and 32 of the 2016 Act apply.
 By virtue of section 33 of the 2016 Act, such a child cannot consent to be interviewed (even voluntarily) without a solicitor being present.
-Children aged under eight cannot be suspected of committing an offence and so the powers in the 2016 Act do not apply, although such children can still be interviewed voluntarily.
-The rights conferred by sections 31 and 32 of the 2016 Act do not apply in such cases.
+Children aged under eight cannot be suspected of committing an offence and so the powers in the 2016 Act do not apply, although such children can still be interviewed